Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Related Work

-\textbf{Video Alignment.} TCC~\cite{dwibedi2019tcc} enforces cycle consistency between frames, while GTCC~\cite{donahue2024learning} extends this with multi-cycle consistency to better handle repeated actions.
-However, both methods focus on local alignment and do not capture the global temporal structure.
+\textbf{Video Alignment.} TCC~\cite{dwibedi2019tcc} enforces cycle consistency, while GTCC~\cite{donahue2024learning} extends it with multi-cycle consistency to handle repeated actions.
+However, they focus on local alignment and do not capture the global temporal structure.
 For global alignment, LAV~\cite{haresh2021learning} applies dynamic time warping~\cite{cuturi2017soft} but assumes monotonic ordering without background/redundant frames.
-VAVA~\cite{liu2022learning} addresses non-monotonic sequences and background/redundant frames using a classical Kantorovich optimal transport formulation~\cite{cuturi2013sinkhorn} but suffers from balancing multiple losses and repeated actions.
-Recently, VAOT~\cite{ali2025joint} develops a fused Gromov-Wasserstein optimal transport formulation which can handle order variations, background/redundant frames, and repeated actions.
-In this paper, we empirically show a possible degenerate solution for VAOT~\cite{ali2025joint} and propose a regularized optimal transport formulation to address that issue.
+VAVA~\cite{liu2022learning} addresses non-monotonic sequences and background/redundant frames using a classical Kantorovich optimal transport~\cite{cuturi2013sinkhorn} but suffers from balancing multiple losses and repeated actions.
+Recently, VAOT~\cite{ali2025joint} develops a fused Gromov-Wasserstein optimal transport which can handle order variations, background/redundant frames, and repeated actions.
+We empirically show a possible degenerate solution for VAOT~\cite{ali2025joint} and propose a regularized optimal transport to address that.

-\textbf{Learning Key-Step Ordering.} People often perform the same task using different orders of key-steps, but most previous methods fail to model this variation.
-Many approaches either assume a strict step ordering~\cite{elhamifar2019unsupervised,kukleva2019unsupervised,vidalmata2021joint} or do not predict the order at all~\cite{elhamifar2020self,shen2021learning}.
+\textbf{Learning Key-Step Ordering.} People often perform the same task using different orders of key-steps, but most prior works fail to model this variation.
+They either assume a strict step ordering~\cite{elhamifar2019unsupervised,kukleva2019unsupervised,vidalmata2021joint} or do not predict the order at all~\cite{elhamifar2020self,shen2021learning}.
 To better capture how tasks are actually completed, it is important to account for these different key-step sequences.
 Our method addresses this by creating a specific sequence of key-steps for each video, allowing the model to infer the particular order required to complete the task.

+\textbf{Temporal Contrastive Learning.} Inspired by the success of contrastive learning for self-supervised image representation learning~\cite{chen2020simple,he2020momentum,caron2020unsupervised}, temporal contrastive learning has been proposed for video representation learning~\cite{qian2021spatiotemporal,basu2022unsupervised,dave2022tclr}.
+For example, TCLR~\cite{dave2022tclr} applies inter- and intra-instance temporal contrastive losses to capture temporal variations between and within videos.
+Unlike these methods which use contrastive learning as their main pretext task, we use video alignment as our main pretext task, and contrastive learning as our regularization to avoid trivial solutions.